 With the ongoing health crises, have you ever considered the role of modern plumbing in protecting the health of the nation?
 Plumbing and the health of the nation go hand in (washed) hand.
 The Centers for Disease Control considers the availability of clean water one of the greatest achievements of the 20th century because of plumbing’s fundamental impact on the spread of communicable diseases.

 Before the advancement of the water technology that we have come to rely on, outbreaks of preventable disease and illness were much more common.
-Remember the classic 90’s game Oregon Trail where you traveled west as a band of settlers in search of new land?
-Countless challenges threatened your survival, amongst them were dysentery, cholera and typhoid fever.
-These diseases are just a few of the examples of the dangers of contaminated water in real life.
+Remember the classic ’90s game Oregon Trail where you traveled west as a band of settlers in search of a new land?
+Countless challenges threatened your survival, amongst them were dysentery, cholera, and typhoid fever.
+These diseases are just a few examples of the dangers of contaminated water in real life.

 Although we don’t hear about these diseases often today in the United States, they are far from extinct.
 Several developing countries still face issues with diseases like these that are easily preventable with sanitary water systems.
 Modern medicine relies on access to clean water to keep many communicable diseases at bay and to prevent other medical threats such as the flu.